FINLAND – A GOOD HOME FOR A GUITAR MAKER

 I love to use alder as the body material in our bolt-on guitars and basses cause it sounds right, has a comfy weight and it looks great under a transparent finish.
 Alder gives our guitars and basses a classic, open voiced and ringing tone that most players would define as “vintage”.

 Alder is one of the most common deciduous trees growing in Finland.
-Regarding tone and weight, the Finnish alder species (Alnus Glutinosa) is similar to its relative species growing in North America.
+Regarding tone and weight, the species (Alnus Glutinosa) we use is similar to its relative species growing in North America.
 The Finnish alder seems however to have slightly stronger coloured grain structure, especially when thermally aged, as we do to all our alder.

 Flamed alder is rare, but occasionally we do find a piece or two – so please ask for availability if this sentence caught your attention.